shantel-martinez/shantel-martinez.github.io/RProtocols.md

 [GWAS in GAPIT](./Rmd Protocols/GAPITAllele.html) Determining what is the "favorable" allele for your trait based on the + or - effect in GAPIT

-[Genomic Prediction](./Rmd Protocols/GenomicPrediction.html) The most recent topic I am learning, so you can see my work in progress, as I learn too.
+[Genomic Prediction](./Rmd Protocols/GenomicPrediction.html) The most recent topic I'm learning, so you can see my work in progress as I learn too.

 ---------
 ### Data Visualization
 #### The Basics
 How do I even read that graph?
-The [Data Visualisation Catalogue](https://datavizcatalogue.com/) helped me out there with their great break downs of different plot types.
+The [Data Visualisation Catalogue](https://datavizcatalogue.com/) provides a great break down of different plot types.

-[Data Visualization: Ch Directory of visualizations](https://serialmentor.com/dataviz/directory-of-visualizations.html) where I learned what those pretty correlation table/plots were called: correlogram!
+[Data Visualization Chapter 5](https://serialmentor.com/dataviz/directory-of-visualizations.html) is where I learned what those pretty correlation table/plots were called: correlogram!
 Now I can google how-to's so I can make one.
 A lot of great basics in this book.

 #### Want some figure inspiration for your R plots?
 [#TidyTuesday](https://twitter.com/search?q=%23TidyTuesday&src=tyah) hashtag on Twitter.
 TidyTuesday has people coding on the same topic every week.
 You can see how different graphics can be made from the same dataset, and often people share the scripts that created the graph.
 Engaging in tidytuesday expands my creativity and improves my technical skills.
 Here is an example of a #TidyTuesday I did for [Week 20](https://nbviewer.jupyter.org/github/shantel-martinez/shantel-martinez.github.io/blob/master/Rmd%20Protocols/TidyTuesdayWk20.html)